-Exporting Cars from the USA to the Dominican Republic
+Exporting Cars to The Dominican Republic From The USA

 We see a massive export of Japanese cars from the USA to the Dominican Republic due to their durability, safety, low maintenance, and cost.
-The demand for used cars in the country is increasing continuously.
+However, the demand for used cars in the country is increasing continuously.

-According to best selling cars blog, the Hyundai Tucson is the best-seller in the country with 1,429 sales and 7.4% market share.
-The Isuzu D-Max holds a 9% share.
+According to the best-selling cars blog, the Hyundai Tucson is the best-seller in the country with 1,429 sales and a 7.4% market share.
+The Isuzu D-Max, therefore, holds a 9% share.
 Sales of the Ford Explorer are up 50% to 759 sales in fourth place, and for the Kia Sportage up 63% to 647 units at #6.
-The best performer in the Top 10 is the Hyundai Accent benefiting from the launch of the new generation and up a massive 527%.
-Other growth vehicles include the Jeep Grand Cherokee up… 1029% to #12, the Kia Sorento up 808% to #13 and the Kia Picanto up 117% to #15.
+Hence, the best performer in the Top 10 is the Hyundai Accent benefiting from the launch of the new generation and up a massive 527%.
+Other growth vehicles also include the Jeep Grand Cherokee up… 1029% to #12, the Kia Sorento up 808% to #13, and finally, the Kia Picanto up 117% to #15.
 (1)

 - Developing market with growth potential and taste for vehicles available for purchase in the United States

-- Free-trade agreement with the United States (CAFTA-DR)
+- A free-trade agreement with the United States (CAFTA-DR)

 - Free-trade areas (51% of exports)